MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 # Intune Company Portal Distribution

-Publish new and upgrade existing line of business(LOB) iOS and Android applications from App Center into Company Portal on your Intune Cloud instance.
+Publish new and upgrade existing line-of-business (LOB) iOS and Android applications from App Center into Company Portal on your Intune Cloud instance.

 ## Pre-requisites